 Prior to neck lift surgery, a complete medical history will be taken in order to evaluate the general health of the patient.
 A careful examination of the neck and face is also conducted.
-Dr. Thomas will discuss with the patient what can realistically be expected.
+The physician will discuss with the patient what can realistically be expected.
 The procedure, type of anesthesia to be used and possible risks and complications are also discussed.
 Preoperative instructions will most likely include the elimination of certain drugs containing aspirin for your safety in order to minimize the possibility of excess bleeding during surgery.
 Antibiotics may be prescribed prior to surgery to prevent infection.
 The patient may also be advised to bathe with an antiseptic soap for several days prior to surgery.
 Before and after pictures will be taken to document the amount of improvement.

 The Neck Lift Procedure

 The neck lift is performed in our state-of-the-art medical facility usually under local anesthesia.
 Depending on the patient and extent of the surgery, the procedure takes about an hour.
 Premedication may be administered to relax the patient.
 The neck is then liposuctioned to remove excess fat, or if there is no fat present, excess skin will be removed.
 If you are having a skin-only neck lift, Dr. Thomas will make two small incisions under, or behind the ear.
 She will then loosen and re-drape before removing excess skin.
 Once excess skin is removed, the incision is then closed with dissolvable sutures and adhesive skin closure strips.

 Following Neck Lift Surgery